serokell/blog-posts/Alex and Happy Part 2/article.md

   | string     { unTok $1 (\range (L.String string) -> EString range string) }
 ```

-Happy provides the variables `$1`, `$2`, etc., that allow accessing the semantic value of grammar symbols.
-It's worth noting that the semantic value of a terminal is by default the corresponding token.
+Happy provides variables `$1`, `$2`, etc., that allow accessing the semantic value of grammar symbols.
+By default, this is the corresponding token.
 In the semantic action `EVar (info $1) $1`, for example, `$1` will have the type `Name Range`, which results from parsing `name`.

 Likewise, in `dec`, `$1` will refer to the token `let`, `$2` to the parsed variable name, `$3` to the token `'='`, and `$4` to the parsed expression.

-Notice that we now generalized `dec` to accept not only integers but any expression.
+Notice that we have generalized `dec` to accept not only integers but any expression.
-Furthermore, we make it so `dec`'s range starts from the start point of `let` and ends and the end point of `exp`.
+Furthermore, we make it so that `dec`'s range starts from the start point of `let` and ends at the end point of `exp`.

-We've omitted the type annotation for the declaration, inserting `Nothing` in its place, as well as the function arguments, but we will fill it in shortly.
+We've omitted the type annotation for the declaration (inserting `Nothing` in its place) as well as the function arguments, but we will fill those in shortly.

 At the top of your file, do the following substitution: